When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Safe ways to get rid of those poopy diapers.

-Since they harbor human waste, disposable diapers have the potential to be a public health hazard.
-There are also many things to consider when throwing them away — especially when you’re doing so away from home.
+Since they harbor human waste, disposable diapers carry legitimate health risks if mishandled.
+There are also etiquette rules to consider, especially when you need to toss a dirty diaper away from home.

 Key Takeaways

-• Wrap up the diaper into a tight ball and secure it.
+• Wrap it tight: Roll the diaper into a tight ball and secure it with its own tabs to contain leaks.

 Take Note